groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-java-squiggly-annotations-pdf/_index.md

 ## When to Use Squiggly Annotations vs. Alternatives

 **Choose squiggly annotations when:**
-- Marking errors or corrections (like spell-check)
+- Marking errors or corrections (like spell‑check)
 - Indicating uncertain or questionable content
-- Creating a "wavy underline" effect similar to word processors
+- Creating a “wavy underline” effect similar to word processors

 **Consider alternatives for:**
 - **Highlighting**: Use highlight annotations for emphasis without error connotation